jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

 1. Verify that the example product content renderer was added.
 Open your browser to `https://localhost:8080` and navigate to any catalog with products in Liferay Commerce.
 Click on the product to see the Product Details widget, then click _Configuration_ for the widget.

     Under the _Custom Renderer_ section, select _Simple_.
-Below the _Simple Commerce Product Type Renderer Key_ dropdown, the new renderer ("Example") will be present.
+The new renderer ("Example") will be present under the _Simple Commerce Product Type Renderer Key_ dropdown.

 ![New product content renderer](./images/02.png "New product content renderer")